-Students are extended the privilege to possess cell/camera phones, ipods, games, or any two-way communication/electronic device.
+Students are extended the privilege to possess cell/camera phones, iPods, or any two-way communication/electronic device.
+However, these items must be locked in student's locker throughout instructional day.

 However, all devices may not be displayed, activated, or used on school grounds during the instructional day.
+Exceptions to this policy are at the discretion of the building Principal or Designee.